codydecoder/codydecoder/README.md

--  Hi, I’m @codydecoder
+-  Hi, I’m Cody Cadena, aka @codydecoder
 -  I’m interested in AI, Machine Learning, and utilizing software to make our lives better.
--  I’m currently studying at the University of North Texas.
+-  I currently specialize in the MERN stack but am always excited to learn new frameworks.
 -  I’m looking to collaborate on any project that I can show off to future employers.

 <!---